Ez XBRL Solutions Launches AI-Enhanced Integix: A Game-Changer for Regulatory Compliance

 Integix SaaS Platform

-This is more than an upgrade—it's a transformative leap forward in disclosure management, giving our clients and partners a decisive edge in the market.”MANASSAS, VA, UNITED STATES, October 8, 2024 /EINPresswire.com/ -- Ez XBRL Solutions proudly announces the latest version of its flagship SaaS platform Integix, designed to transform XBRL regulatory compliance filings across global mandates, including ESMA and SEC.
+This is more than an upgrade—it's a transformative leap forward in disclosure management, giving our clients and partners a decisive edge in the market.”WASHINGTON DC, DC, UNITED STATES, October 9, 2024 /EINPresswire.com/ -- Ez XBRL Solutions proudly announces the latest version of its flagship SaaS platform Integix, designed to transform XBRL regulatory compliance filings across global mandates, including ESMA and SEC.
 Harnessing advanced Artificial Intelligence (AI), including Natural Language Processing (NLP), Machine Learning (ML), and GenAI, Integix sets a new standard in the industry, enhancing the speed, accuracy, and efficiency of regulatory reporting like never before.

 — Aneet Kumar